swt1024/ELGP/README.md

 #### LPI_human
 - `pro_lncbook.sh`: Script to filter LPI data from LncBook, retaining only interactions between lncRNA genes and proteins.
-- `pro_NPInter.sh`: Script to filter LPI data from NPInter, retaining only interactions found in humans where both interacting molecules are categorized as 'lncRNA' and 'protein', and the interaction calss is 'binding'.
+- `pro_NPInter.sh`: Script to filter LPI data from NPInter, retaining only interactions found in humans where both interacting molecules are categorized as 'lncRNA' and 'protein', and the interaction class is 'binding'.
 - `getCoordination.py`: Script to retrieve gene coordinates from BED files in the `data/reference_lncRNA/human/bed` folder.
+Coordinates for lncRNA genes from NPInter's LPI data are stored in `npinter_lnc_0based.bed`, and those from LncBook's LPI data are in `lncbook_lnc_0based.bed`.
 Genes without corresponding genomic coordinates are recorded in the `lnc_no_pos.csv` file.
 - `match_lncRNA.sh`: Uses bedtools to identify lncRNA genes with exactly overlapping genomic coordinates.
 Pairs of completely overlapping lncRNA genes are stored in the `mapped_lncRNA.txt` file.
 - `merge_all.py`: Merges and deduplicates LPI data from LncBook and NPInter.
-- `correct_inter.py`: Corrected erroneous protein-coding gene names, incorrect tissue or cell line names, and replaced transcript IDs with their corresponding gene IDs in the LPI data.
+- `correct_inter.py`: Corrects erroneous protein-coding gene names, incorrect tissue or cell line names, and replaces transcript IDs with their corresponding gene IDs in the LPI data.
+The `correct_cell_line.csv` file contains the cell line names that need corrections; the `right_protein.csv` file stores the correct names of the protein-coding genes that need corrections.

 #### LPI_Mouse
+- `pro_NPInter.sh`: Script to filter LPI data from NPInter, retaining only interactions found in mouse where both interacting molecules are categorized as 'lncRNA' and 'protein', and the interaction class is 'binding'.
+- `getLPI.py`: Script to retrieve gene coordinates from BED files in the `data/reference_lncRNA/human/bed` folder and assigns unique node IDs to each node in the network.
+Genes without corresponding genomic coordinates are recorded in the `lnc_no_pos.csv` file.
+- `correct_inter.py`: Script to replace transcript IDs with their corresponding gene IDs in the LPI data.

 #### LPPI
+- `getPPI.py`: Script to extract PPI (Protein-Protein Interaction) data for the specific species from the original BIOGRID database.
+- `getLPPI.py`: Script to merge LPI (LncRNA-Protein Interaction) data with PPI data, assigning node IDs to protein nodes within the LPPI network.
+- `correct_mouse_protein.py`: Script to correct the gene names of protein-coding genes in the mouse LPPI data.
+The `right_protein.csv` file stores the mouse LPPI data's protein-coding genes that need correction along with their correct names.

 #### benchMarking_human
+- `get_trans.py`: Script to retrieve transcripts for each lncRNA gene in the LPPI network. lncRNA genes without transcript information are logged in the `no_trans.csv` file.
+- `get_seq.py`: Script to fetch sequence information for the transcripts.
+- `cal_MFE.sh`: Uses RNAFold to calculate the minimum free energy (MFE) for the transcripts.
+- `cal_GIC.py`: Calculates the GIC (Gene Interaction Consistency) scores for lncRNA genes in the LPPI network and outputs them in ascending order to `sorted_GIC_score.csv`.
+- `get_ess.py`: Retrieves essentiality data for human lncRNA genes from the dbEssLnc2.0 database and maps them to the LPPI network, identifying essential lncRNA gene nodes.
+- `get_noness.py`: Selects a negative sample set from the top of the descending GIC score list, consisting of samples without essentiality annotations, matching the number of essential lncRNA nodes.

 #### benchMarking_Mouse
+- `get_trans.py`: Script to retrieve transcripts for each lncRNA gene in the LPPI network. lncRNA genes without transcript information are logged in the `no_trans.csv` file.
+- `get_seq.py`: Script to fetch sequence information for the transcripts.
+- `cal_MFE.sh`: Uses RNAFold to calculate the minimum free energy (MFE) for the transcripts.
+- `cal_GIC.py`: Calculates the GIC (Gene Interaction Consistency) scores for lncRNA genes in the LPPI network and outputs them in ascending order to `sorted_GIC_score.csv`.
+- `get_ess.py`: Retrieves essentiality data for human lncRNA genes from the dbEssLnc2.0 database and maps them to the LPPI network, identifying essential lncRNA gene nodes.
+- `get_noness.py`: Selects a negative sample set from the top of the descending GIC score list, consisting of samples without essentiality annotations, matching the number of essential lncRNA nodes.

+### 1.3 omics

+#### conservation
+**human**
+- `download.sh`: Script to download the GRCh38 versions of phyloP100way scores and phastCons100way scores from UCSC.

+**mouse**
+- `download.sh`: Script to download the GRCm38 versions of phyloP60way scores and phastCons60way scores from UCSC.

+#### ENCODE_annotation
+- `download.py`: Script to download epigenomic feature data for multiple tissues of humans and mice from ENCODE.
+Detailed descriptions of the specific features can be found in Supplemental File 1 of the paper.

+#### protein
+**human**
+- `download.sh`: Script to download and decompress data related to pLI scores from gnomAD, used for annotating protein nodes in the human LPPI network.

+**mouse**
+- `[MRK_List1.rpt](https://www.informatics.jax.org/downloads/reports/MRK_List1.rpt.gz)`: Mouse gene information downloaded from the MGI database.
+- `[mgi.gaf](https://current.geneontology.org/annotations/mgi.gaf.gz)`: Mouse gene GO Term data downloaded from the MGI database.
+- `MGI_filter_mapping.csv`: Contains the names of mouse gene expression files to be downloaded from the MGI database and the corresponding filter criteria.
+The downloaded expression files are stored in the `MGI_exp` folder.
+- `pre.ipynb`: Notebook for preprocessing raw data to generate `filtered_exp.csv` and `MGI_ID_mapping.csv`, which are used for feature annotation of protein nodes in the mouse LPPI network.

-### 1.3 annotate
+### 1.4 annotate

 **human**
 - lncRNA_feature_annotate.ipynb: Annotating features for lncRNA nodes in the heterogeneous graph.